Similarity-based Random Partition Distribution for Clustering Functional Data: Introduction

-Nonetheless, two primary attributes of our dataset, i.e., its multivariate nature and the presence of temporal information, impede the application of existing methods to it.
-When tackling multivariate clustering problems, naively applying methods that do not fix the number of clusters leads to the creation of excess clusters and is inappropriate.
+Nonetheless, two primary attributes of our dataset--its multivariate nature and the presence of temporal information--impede its adoption by existing methods.
+When tackling multivariate clustering problems, applying methods that do not fix the number of clusters requires ingenuity; otherwise, it leads to the creation of excess clusters and is inappropriate.
 Owing to their inherent complexity, high-dimensional data are readily classifiable, a trait that aids in supervised classification tasks~\citep{delaigle2012achieving,wakayama2021fast}.
-Conversely, this high classifiability may lead to an excessive number of groups in unsupervised clustering.
+Conversely, this high classifiability may lead to an excessive number of clusters in unsupervised clustering.
 In particular, this property would accelerate the tendency of the DP to favor smaller cluster sizes and create superfluous clusters~\citep{miller2013simple,miller2014inconsistency}, thereby hindering the extraction of beneficial knowledge from the data.
 Shifting the focus to the temporal aspect reveals that considering the spatial structures alone is inadequate.
 Figure \ref{fig:pop_flow} depicts the hourly population flow of a week in a specific area.
 The intra-day pattern may vary between weekdays and holidays or owing to pre-holiday effects such as the ``Happy Friday'' phenomenon~\citep{stutz2004charting, lu2012strategic}.
-In such scenarios, group structures vary over time, and vital insights could be missed by focusing only on typical weekday trends.
+In such scenarios, cluster structures vary over time, and vital insights could be missed by focusing only on typical weekday trends.